Skip to main content

 “Why so, Bouma?”
 He asked.

 “You might not know this, but … all the men in this family are quite stubborn.”
-Asha looked scared for saying that out loud, hoping she had not offended him.
+Asha looked scared of saying that out loud, hoping she had not offended him.
 Trilochan Roy Chowdhury looked taken aback for a second and laughed out loud, surprising the house help and Asha.

 “Oh, you are right there, Maa, it must be tough managing us.”
 Ashapurna smiled.